 2. RSPO workshop for regional Certification Bodies and RSPO officials

-3. Jointly co-authoring a presentation on RSPO Oleochemicals for PIPOC 2013 Conference
+3. Jointly co-authoring a presentations on RSPO Oleochemicals for PIPOC Conferences